 COVID-19 has changed travel and tourism in a big way.
 With borders around the world still closed and many of us now exercising a greater degree of caution in choosing where to go, planning your next trip can be tricky.
 On the bright side, a growing number of countries have been making big changes to entry conditions and safety procedures to bolster traveler confidence.
 Kenya is one such example, having reopened to tourism with the resumption of international flights on August 1, 2020.
-We seek to answer the important question: Is it safe to travel to Kenya right now?
-Read on to find out what the East African country is doing to make tourists feel comfortable in light of the pandemic.
+We seek to answer the important question: Is it safe to travel to Kenya amidst the COVID-19 pandemic?
+Read on to find out what the East African country is doing to make tourists feel comfortable in light of the situation.

 The WTTC Safe Travels Stamp

 As one of the top destinations in Africa to be awarded the global Safe Travels Stamp, issued by the World Travel & Tourism Council (WTTC), tourists can rest assured that Kenya has implemented stringent hygiene and safety protocols throughout the country.
 Find out more about the WTTC Safe Travels protocols here, and remember to look out for the little green stamp wherever you go.